mkhanw01/kafka-demo/README.md

 ```

 ### Note
-Replication factor: <factor> can be more than available brokers
+Replication factor: <factor> can't be more than available brokers
 ###

 To check messages on kafka topic